maniartech/x/calc/docs/fact_double.md

 ### number

 Required.
-The number is a non-negative number for which the double factorial is calculated.
+A number is a non-negative number for which the double factorial is calculated.

 ## Remark